aisingapore/TagUI/README.md

 For the list of expressive test assertions built into CasperJS, [click here](http://docs.casperjs.org/en/latest/modules/tester.html).
 To know more about CasperJS testing framework, [click here](http://docs.casperjs.org/en/latest/testing.html).
 As TA.Gui allows you to write JavaScript code directly within the automation flow, advanced testing or coding techniques that can be implemented in CasperJS should be able to be work directly within your automation flow.

 TA.Gui recognizes most JavaScript code.
-In the rare event you get an error saying that it cannot understand the step for your JavaScript line, kindly raise an issue or feel free to modify the source code.
+In the rare event you get an error saying that it cannot understand the step for your JavaScript line, kindly raise an issue or feel free to modify the source code (tagui_parse.php is where all the interpretation of natural language to CasperJS JavaScript code takes place).
 Alternatively, you can use the undocumented step js to explicitly declare that whatever follows on that line is JavaScript code.

-### REST API (for developers and curious users amongst you)
+### REST API (for developers and curious ones amongst you)
 Automation flows can be triggered via REST API.
 TA.Gui has an API service and runner for managing a queue of incoming requests via API.
 To setup, add a crontab entry on your server with the desired frequency to check and process incoming service requests.
 For example, the following job will check every 15 minutes and run pending flows in the queue.
 ```
 0,15,30,45 * * * * /full_path_on_your_server/tagui_crontab